 We know that when someone has the ambition and the opportunity to succeed, impossible dreams can become a reality.
 Education enables students to pursue their passions, to be creative, curious, and develop lifelong skills and knowledge which can unlock brighter futures and careers.
 It is an experience that should be open to everyone.

 The OU is committed to driving change and ensuring that academic institutions remain inclusive and accessible for all members of society.
-In support of this, we have extended our Open Futures Fund to include scholarships and bursaries specifically to support Black students from disadvantaged backgrounds.
+In support of this, we have extended our Open Futures Fund to include scholarships specifically to support Black students from disadvantaged backgrounds.

 Full details of the scholarships and the application process can be found here.

 We know that providing financial aid and incentives for Black students is only a small part of the solution in dismantling racial inequalities across higher education.
 There is much work to be done.
 By supporting the Black Students’ Support Fund, however, we can begin to make a difference.
 A scholarship can enable one student to attend university and begin a qualification that could rewrite their future.
-A bursary could help to ease financial pressures and give a student every chance of success as they begin their exciting university journey.

 Students: Our advisers are on hand to answer any questions you might have about the Open Futures Scholarship for Black Students, and to help you complete your application, if you need it.
 Don’t hesitate to call us on 0300 303 5303.